 10. Weather or Not, Here We Come

 The downside to the great outdoors is that mother nature rules all.
 Rain is a possibility.
 Whether you are going casual or formal, renting tents is essential.
-Luckily they come in all shapes, materials, and sizes to match your decor.
+Luckily they come in all shapes, materials, and sizes to match your décor.
 Having a summer wedding?
 Bring in fans and portable air conditioning units.
 If your big day is set for fall or winter, ensure that your guests remain cozy and warm with propane heaters.
-(Teeth chattering might ruin the mood.)
 Also, in order to save everyone from a very muddy situation, you have to remember to rent a dance floor.

 11. Make the Menu